-Breakfast Risotto With Bacon And Thyme is a hearty dish perfect for slow Sunday mornings and brunch gatherings.
-You can make the risotto the day before if you want.
-Just reheat it in the oven, then crack the eggs on top, and cook to your preferred yolk-doneness.
+Breakfast risotto with bacon and thyme is a hearty dish, perfect for slow Sunday mornings and brunch gatherings.
+Make the risotto the day before to make your life easier!
+Just reheat it in the oven, then crack the eggs on top, and cook them to your preferred doneness.

 This post was first published on January 12, 2016 and was last updated September 14, 2019.